 Anju is responsible for scheduling, billing, and quality assurance systems, working with educators and parents as well as staff to ensure smooth and accurate operations of The Gesell Institute.
 In addition to all of this, Anju is the world’s connection to the office, answering phones and email, maintaining our website and troubleshooting when needed.
 Anju is immensely capable, has an inordinate amount of common sense, and is an extremely kind person.

-In addition to working for The Gesell Institute, Anju is completing her MBA at Quinnipiac University.
+In addition to working for The Gesell Institute, Anju completed her MBA at Quinnipiac University.
 She participates in MBA organizations and volunteers as an Emergency Medical Technician.
 Sometimes her cat comes to the office, too.